 GDPR is forcing all of us to make sure we have the proper consent from our current subscribers.
 But what about future subscribers?

-The new regulations talk a lot about subscriber opt-in, specifically making sure that you clearly explain your intentions (explicit consent) and that you empower users to actively give their consent (active consent).
+The regulations talk a lot about subscriber opt-in, specifically making sure that you clearly explain your intentions (explicit consent) and that you empower users to actively give their consent (active consent).

-Our new embedded form feature now includes the tools you need to comply with these GDPR requirements.
+Our embedded form feature now includes the tools you need to comply with these GDPR requirements.
 We also updated the feature with new design options that will help you create more engaging opt-in forms.

 Instead of just adding a few GDPR options to our forms, we took this opportunity to completely upgrade our feature!